Firelack/apptimer/README.md

 ## ☑️ To do

-- Modification of exercices
+- Modification of exercices (+tab)
+- First tab
-- Tab to switch
+- Tab on all page ?
 - Limit characters
 - Return (\n) for display
 - Pop up when bad completion of forms